kinode-dao/kinode-book/src/cookbook/file_transfer_ui.md

 #### Importing Tailwind

-Finally, we need to import Tailwind in our `index.css` file:
+Finally, you need to import Tailwind in your `index.css` file:

 ```css
 @tailwind base;